JaxGaussianProcesses/GPJax/docs/examples/pytrees.md

 Both of these have positive domains, and by default we want to train both of these parameters.
-To encode this we use a `param_field`, where we can define the domain of both parameters via a `Softplus` bijector (that restricts them to the positive domain), and define their trainble status to `True`.
+To encode this we use a `param_field`, where we can define the domain of both parameters via a `Softplus` bijector (that restricts them to the positive domain), and set their trainable status to `True`.

 ```python
 import tensorflow_probability.substrates.jax.bijectors as tfb